cablelabs/transparent-security/docs/BUILD.md

 ## 4. Run mininet simulator (using Terraform)

-Use the environment file create in section 2.4
+Use the environment file created in section 2.4

 ### 4.1 Run terraform to launch the simulator on AWS.